Abulummah/sidra-contracts/README.md

-# Genesis Smart Contracts for Sidra Chain
+Masha-Allah# Genesis Smart Contracts for Sidra Chain

 These are the genesis smart contracts designed specifically for the Sidra Chain.